civol/HDLRuby/README.md

    a <= b
 ```

-Its execution will produce the actual hardware description of this connection,
+Its execution will produce the actual hardware description of this connection
-as an object of the HDLRuby::Low library (in the case an instance of the
+as an object of the HDLRuby::Low library — in this case an instance of the
-`HDLRuby::Low::Connection` class).
-Concretely, a HDLRuby::High system are
+`HDLRuby::Low::Connection` class.
+Concretely, a HDLRuby::High system is
-described by a ruby block, and the instantiation of this system is actually
+described by a Ruby block, and the instantiation of this system is actually
 performed by executing this block.
-It is the execution result of this
+The actual synthesizable description of
-instantiation which is the synthesizable description of the hardware.
+this hardware is the execution result of this instantiation.